directus/directus/docs/extensions/hooks.md

 An action event executes after a certain event and receives some data related to the event.

+The action register function receives two parameters:

+- The event name
+- A callback function that is executed whenever the event fires.

+The callback function itself receives two parameters:

+- An event-specific meta object
+- A context object

-The first parameter of the action register function is the event name.
-The second argument is an event-specific meta object.
-The third argument is a context object with the following properties:
+The context object has the following properties:

 - `database` — The current database transaction
 - `schema` — The current API schema in use